AdamSpitz/AdamSpitz.github.io/pages/crypto.md

 The point isn't that you, personally, are going to read the code; the point is that *computer nerds who are unaffiliated with the computer nerds who wrote the code* can read the code (to determine whether the code does what its authors say it's supposed to do).

-These people are called auditors; projects in the crypto world aren't considered trustworthy if they haven't been audited.
+There are no restrictions on who's allowed to do this, but there are professional people who do it, called auditors; projects in the crypto world aren't considered trustworthy if they haven't been audited.
 (Bugs still slip through, and that's very bad.
 But still, auditing is a real thing that does actually happen as a routine standard practice.)

 "So this is about Open Source software?"